Re44e/Re44e/README.md

 ![React](https://img.shields.io/badge/-React-black?style=flat-square&logo=react)

 <h4>Transcending lines of code...</br>
-"Knowledge is timeless.
-And through it, we discover the infinite that is in us..."</h4>
+Knowledge is timeless.
+And through it, we discover the infinite that is in us...</h4>

 #